ManageIQ/kubeclient/README.md

 A Ruby client for Kubernetes REST api.
 The client supports GET, POST, PUT, DELETE on pods, services and replication controllers.
 Also, GET and DELETE is supported for nodes.
-The client currently supports Kubernetes REST api version v1beta1.
+The client currently supports Kubernetes REST api version v1beta1 and v1beta3.

 ## Installation